Veruca Salt: 1992–1998: Formation and mainstream success

 After signing to Geffen Records, the band quickly gained in popularity as "Seether" became an MTV hit.
 A second single, "Number One Blind" was released along with a music video directed by Steve Hanft.
 The band was unsure about the video and pulled it from MTV in a panic.
 As a result, Geffen ceased any further marketing for American Thighs.

 A stop-gap EP which was recorded by Steve Albini, Blow It Out Your Ass It's Veruca Salt, was released in 1996.
 In 1996, Veruca Salt appeared as Pavement's replacement band in their video "Painted Soldiers".

 Veruca Salt's second album, Eight Arms to Hold You, was produced by Bob Rock and released in 1997.
 Lead single "Volcano Girls" gained exposure as the opening theme to the teen comedy film Jawbreaker.

 Veruca Salt performed another single, "Shutterbug", on Saturday Night Live; instead of the featured musical group performing two songs as had been a tradition, the musical performances were split between Sting and Veruca Salt.
 This change was announced at the last minute between the dress rehearsal and the live show, at the behest of Sting to producer Lorne Michaels.
-Nina Gordon claims the band was erroneously introduced by Sting as "Veronica Salt", but a review of the broadcast shows this isn't true.

 Shapiro left the band soon after the release of Eight Arms, due to unease with having to learn how to play drums – an instrument he had only started playing when asked to join the band – while under public scrutiny.
 Shapiro was replaced by Stacy Jones (of Letters to Cleo and American Hi-Fi).
 Jones toured with the band on the Eight Arms tour and appeared in the music videos for "Volcano Girls" and "Shutterbug".
 In 1997, Veruca Salt opened for the band Bush in a North American tour.